 Employment, Labor, and Workforce Management Services

 EBG has long been a leader in providing labor and employment legal services to the hospitality industry.
-The Hospitality strategic industry group at EBG is our dedicated team that handles every aspect of labor and employment law affecting the industry.
+The Hospitality service team at EBG handles every aspect of labor and employment law affecting the industry.

 The very nature of the hospitality industry presents unique labor and employment issues.
 Few other industries open their doors and invite the public to interact with their employees.
 That fact alone not only makes these businesses susceptible to union organizing and large scale litigation, including wage-hour class actions and collective actions, but presents unusual challenges in handling those matters.